This is a rush transcript from "Special Report," October 18, 2012. This copy may not be in its final form and may be updated.

 (BEGIN VIDEO CLIP)

 CHARLES DREVNA, AMERICAN FUEL & PETROCHEMICAL MANUFACTURERS: They've done everything they can to throw roadblocks up to the oil and gas refining industry.
 They've done everything they can to inhibit production.
 When you compare the time it takings to get a federal permit versus a state permit say in Dakota or Ohio or Pennsylvania, you're talking days, not years.

 (END VIDEO CLIP)

-BAIER: OK, that is it for the panel.
+BAIER: OK, back with the panel.
+Juan?

 Content and Programming Copyright 2012 Fox News Network, LLC.
 ALL RIGHTS RESERVED.
 Copyright 2012 CQ-Roll Call, Inc. All materials herein are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of CQ-Roll Call.
 You may not alter or remove any trademark, copyright or other notice from copies of the content.